The five most expensive MLS signings in 2026

 Toronto FC splashed the cash in the mid- and late-2010s to become the gold standard of MLS, while Atlanta United have not been afraid to go big in the market since joining the league in 2017.
 Unfortunately for the Five Stripes, this approach has been unsuccessful for some time now.

 The MLS transfer record has been repeatedly broken over the past 10 years.
-Currently, Son Heung-min is the most expensive signing in league history after joining LAFC in 2025 for €22 million ($26.5m).
+Currently, Son Heung-min is the most expensive signing in league history after joining LAFC in 2025 for €22 million ($26.5m) - but a 2026 acquisition could yet top that fee.

-The 2026 MLS season kicks off on 21 February, while the primary transfer window remains open until 26 March.
+The 2026 primary transfer window shut on 26 March.
+The secondary window will open on 13 July and close again on 2 September.
 Below, FootballTransfers has listed the five most expensive signings of 2026 so far...

 MLS's original dynasty, DC United are a far cry from the powerhouse they once were, and they have yet again been forced to rebuild their side after a disappointing season.

-Star attacker Christian Benteke has moved to the United Arab Emirates, leaving the Black-and-Red scrambling to revamp their frontline.
+Star attacker Christian Benteke moved to the United Arab Emirates in the offseason, leaving the Black-and-Red scrambling to revamp their frontline.
 To do so, DC have certainly shown some ambition.

-Tai Baribo has been signed from the Philadelphia Union in a cash transfer, and Louis Munteanu has arrived from Romanian side CFR Cluj for a club-record €6m ($7m).
+Tai Baribo was signed from the Philadelphia Union in a cash transfer, and Louis Munteanu arrived from Romanian side CFR Cluj for a club-record €6m ($7m).

 The 23-year-old only scored three times in the first half of 2025/26 as he was dealing with repeated injury problems.
 Last season, however, the Romania international netted 25 goals in 42 appearances.

-The third most expensive signing of 2026 is another familiar face.
-Uruguay winger Facundo Torres has returned to MLS with Austin FC after a spell at Brazilian giants Palmeiras.
+The fourth most expensive signing of 2026 is a familiar face.
+Uruguay winger Facundo Torres returned to MLS with Austin FC after a spell at Brazilian giants Palmeiras.

 The 25-year-old struggled to consistently break into one of the most star-studded sides in South America, but he still made a whopping 61 appearances in the calendar year of 2025, scoring 10 goals and providing six assists.